ssantichaivekin/making-pupil-eye-reacker-diy/README.md

 [mat]: https://github.com/ssantichaivekin/making-pupil-eye-reacker-diy/tree/master/materials

+## Decasing the webcams

 So I spent a whole day (March 11, my birthday) learning how to solder SMC circuits (by soldering a practice kit in the makerspace.)
 However, I still messed up the Microsoft HD-6000 webcam.
 The high-level reason is that I am not calm enough and I did not listen to the instruction carefully.
 I ended up seperating the two board in HD-6000 webcam from each other and I think it will be hard to just put it back together, so I'm ordering a new one.

 Microsoft HD-6000 webcam is very hard to take apart.
 The instruction is not even that clear on how I should get rid of the bottom part (stand) of the webcam.
 It's very messy.

+I did decase the other webcam (Logitech C615) sucessfully though.